 1980: Josephine Ramage and the Interfaith Council of Churches of Grosse Ile launched the first Grosse Ile Boar’s Head Festival.
-The Islanders theater group were also instrumental in the initial performance that involved about 200 to 300 people.
+The Islanders theater group were also instrumental in the initial performance that involved more than 200 people.
 Sacred Heart Catholic Church hosted the original pageant.
-And the script was rented from the Cherry Hill Presbyterian Church.
+The script was rented from the Cherry Hill Presbyterian Church.

 1987: The Interfaith Council and Mrs. Ramage decided the production would occur every four years.

-1990: The Boar’s Head was performed at Grosse Ile High School.
-Nothing new was added, however a composition was written called "The Innocents.”
+1990: The Boar’s Head Festival was performed at Grosse Ile High School.
+While nothing new was added, a composition was written called, “The Innocents.”
 This piece would be brought to life in 1994.

-1993: Jill Ryan was appointed executive director and producer to succeed the late Josephine Ramage.
+1993: Jill Ryan was appointed executive director and producer to success the late Mrs. Ramage.

-1998: The pageant returns to Sacred Heart Catholic Church and the "The Annuciation" is added as the new piece.
+1998: The production returns to Sacred Heart Church and “The Annunciation” is added as a new piece.

-2002: The pageant is performed again at Sacred Heart Church and “The Prophet, Isaiah” is added to tell the prophecy of the coming of the Christ child.
-The pageant size continues to grow, reaching close to 600 people.
+2002: The pageant is performed again at Sacred Heart Church and “The Prophet, Isaiah” is added to tell the prophecy of the coming of the Christ Child.
+The size of the production continued to grow, reaching close to 600 participants.

-2006: The song, “There Is No Rose Of Such Virtue" is added to the pageant at the beginning, to tell the story of the young, virtuous maiden Mary, and her destiny of bringing our God to the world in human form, in Jesus, the Rose.
+2006: The song, “There is No Rose of Such Virtue,” is added to the pageant to tell the story of the young, virtuous maiden Mary, and her destiny of bringing our God to the world in human form, in Jesus, the Rose.

-2014: Death of Rev. Ted Aller and Rev. Richard J. Milford, whose support was essential in ensuring the success of the Festival since its founding.
+2014: Rev. Ted Aller and Rev. Richard J. Milford both passed away.
+The support of each reverend was essential in ensuring the success of the festival since its founding.

-2015: A New Drama Director is appointed: Mrs. Krista Ewbank.
-We celebrated our 35th Anniversary.
+2015: A new Drama Director is appointed, Krista Ewbank.
+The festival celebrated its 35th Anniversary.